-Ms. Hennessey’s practice centers on complex business litigation, especially contract, trade secret, unfair competition, and intellectual property disputes.
-She is experienced in representing corporate plaintiffs and defendants across a broad range of industries, including technology, communications, manufacturing, and clean energy, during all stages of civil litigation.
+Ms. Hennessey’s practice centers on complex commercial and real estate litigation, especially breach of contract, land use, intellectual property, unfair competition and consumer protection disputes.
+She is experienced in representing corporate plaintiffs and defendants across a broad range of industries, including technology, communications, manufacturing, and clean energy, during all stages of civil litigation, including trial.
 Ms. Hennessey joins FITCH after serving as a Law Clerk to the Honorable Rya W. Zobel of the United States District Court for the District of Massachusetts.
 Prior to that, she was engaged in private practice.

 Education And Distinctions

 More About Laura K. Hennessey